Mohita21/VersatileFPApp/README.md

 # Web Portal for AI-based Tools for Fresh Produce Procurement Price Forecasting

+## Description
+This is a price forecasting web application which provides two main modules: one for data preprocessing and the second is for forecasting.

+#### Module 1: Data Preprocessing
+This module has two submodules one for imputing missing values and the other for checking the similarity between two timeseries.
+Imputation Option:
+The Imputation submodule has two options: the first is applied in case of random missing values are encountered and the second in case the file has chunks of missing values.
+- Random Missing
+- Missing Chunks
+Similarity Check Option:
+The similarity check module on the other hand can check the similarity needed for deciding the validity of the application of transfer learning among the crop forecasting models.
+The similarity check can be based on the similarity of the input parameters to the forecasting model (county conditions), the output parameters (yield or price), and the relationship between input and output.
+- Input based (county conditions)
+- Output Based (yield or price)
+- Input-output based (relation of the county conditions to both yield and price)
+#### Module 2: Forecasting FP yield and price
+- Station Based Models: used to forecast 5 weeks ahead since station data is daily updated.
+- Satellite Images Models: used to forecast 4 weeks ahead since station data is weekly updated.
+- Ensemble Models Combining Station Based and Satellite Images Models: used to forecast 4 weeks ahead since station data is daily updated.

+The combined ensemble forecasting module is the best performing module especially for forecasting strawberry prices in Santa Maria California for 5 weeks ahead; Sample output of the five weeks ahead forecasted vs. true prices for July 2019

 ## Installation
 Install any IDE like PyCharm or Visual Studio Code to run the python fiels for serving the flask application backend code.